 They reformulate the optimization problem eq.(\ref{eq:optim_problem}) as a linear quadratic regulator (LQR) with a linear time-invariant dynamical system constraint.
 They then treat the finite-horizon problem as an infinite-horizon problem and find exact solutions for the desired control inputs required to track the target $\boldsymbol{\Gamma}(t)$ by solving an algebraic Riccati-difference equation for the pregain matrix $\mathbf{K}$.

 Since this resulted in inaccurate results, they added a static correction to the above as,

-Once this term was added, \citet{haggerty23} reported accurate tracking and their results also indicated that the dynamic part had negligible contributions.
+Once this term was added, \citet{haggerty23} reported accurate tracking, and their results also indicated that the dynamic part had negligible contributions.
 Their method can only be reasoned to work when the target trajectory they wish to control is slowly varying and the robot's dynamics is purely linear.
 They are invariably using these assumptions to first move the robot along slowly varying circular trajectories and then speed up the robot once they have already latched onto the target during the slow run.
 These methods will ultimately fail to achieve inertial dynamics if from the very start one challenged the Koopman pregain LQR controller to track a fastly accelerated target.

 \citet{haggerty23} also employ significant simplifications to the optimal control problem.
-Due to this, we expect their method to fail to track various targets precisely.
-This is exactly what we have observed for the examples considered in this paper.
-Also, we note that the construct in \citet{haggerty23} does not take into account state and input constraints.
+Due to this, we expect their method to fail in tracking various targets precisely.
+This is exactly what we observed for the examples considered in this paper.
+Also, we note that the construct in \citet{haggerty23} does not take into account the state and input constraints.